nsmirosh/HappyBrain/README.md

 # Happy Brain

 An app that should keep your relationships and brain happy.

+Some functionality that the app contains:

-The app will contain certain questoinnaires and forms that you can fill out and share with other people (your partner / therapist, etc.).
-The app keeps track of the the forms filled out and saves the onces that are not completed for further completion.
-The app backend and authorization is done via Firestore.
+* a list of predefined questoinnaires and forms that you can fill out
+* the ability to share that information with other users of the app (your partner / therapist, etc.)
+* keeping track of the the forms that were filled completely out and saving those that are not completed for further completion
+* backend and authorization implementation via Firebase/Firestore

 ## Getting Started